-Working in computer animation, It’s hard to know exactly how many hours we spend in front of the screens on our desks, but with the occasional evening or weekend shift, it easily gets into thousands of hours every year.
-Scrutinising detail in product animations, finessing timing on motion graphics projects, we spend an inordinate amount of time fixating on bright panels just a few feet in front of our face and in the long term, this will inevitably have an effect on our eyes.
+Working in computer animation, it’s hard to know exactly how many hours we spend in front of the screens on our desks.
+But with the occasional evening or weekend shift, we can guess it gets into the region of a thousands of hours per year.

-That not only degrades one of the most important physical tools that us digital creative types have, it also affects the rest of our day to day lives.
+This fact not only degrades one of the most important physical tools that digital-creative types have, but it also affects the rest of our day-to-day lives.

-- do 30 minutes of physical exercise at least 3 times a week
+– do 30 minutes of physical exercise at least 3 times per week.

-Also, if you are into visual effects and enjoy hearing some of the most experienced, talented and influential people reflect on the cutting edge of their field, you should also check out The VFX Show at www.fxguide.com/vfxshow
+Further, if you’re into visual effects and enjoy hearing some of the most experienced, talented and influential people reflect on the cutting edge of their field, you could also check out The VFX Show – https://www.fxguide.com/vfxshow/